Two-stage and Lagrangian Dual Decision Rules for Multistage Adaptive Robust Optimization: Dual Bounding

 \subsection{Nonanticipative Dual of the \MSARO{}}

-The NA dual is based on a reformulation of the \MSARO{} problem where we create a copy of every decision variable for every realization and explicitly enforce nonanticipativity.
-To this end, we introduce the copy variables $ y(\xiT)=(y_1(\xiT),\dots,y_T(\xiT)) $ as perfect information variables depending on the entire realization $\xiT= (\xiparval_1,\dots,\xiparrand_T) $.
-We can reformulate the \MSARO{} problem \eqref{eqs:msaro-mono} as: \bsub \esub Constraints \eqref{eq:const-reform-nonanticipative-lddro} are \emph{nonanticipativity constraints} which ensure that at stage $t$ for every partial realization of $\xiT$, the decisions made are consistent (i.e., the decisions made in all realizations sharing the history $\xisupt$ are the same).
-Before introducing the NA dual derived from \eqref{eq:NA-reform}, we present the following lemma, which we use to reformulate the NA constraints (proof in Appendix \ref{sec:proofs}).
+The {\crev nonanticipative} (NA) dual is based on a reformulation of the \MSARO{} problem where we create a copy of decision variables {\crev for every stage and} every realization, and explicitly enforce nonanticipativity constraints.
+To this end, we introduce the copy variables $ y(\xiT)=(y_1(\xiT),\dots,y_T(\xiT))$ {\crev for all $\xiT \in \xisupp$} as perfect information variables depending on the entire realization $\xiT= (\xiparval_1,\dots,\xiparrand_T) $. {\crev We denote the decision variables by $y$ instead of $x$ used in previous sections to emphasize the fact that they are perfect information variables.
+We also note that we do not need to distinguish state and recourse variables in this section, thus vectors $y$ involve all the decisions.} We can {\crev then obtain} the {\crev NA reformulation of the} \MSARO{} problem \eqref{eqs:msaro-mono} as: \bsub \esub Constraints \eqref{eq:const-reform-nonanticipative-lddro} are \emph{nonanticipativity constraints} which ensure that at stage $t$ for every partial realization of $\xiT$, the decisions made are consistent (i.e., the decisions made in all realizations sharing the history $\xisupt$ are the same).